 1. Point Truck - This truck has no weapons mounted to retain "local" stealth and blend in with civilian clutter so they are ignored by enemy UAVs and aircraft.
 This also allows for added weight in the form of Kevlar flooring to help protect against mines.
 It may have mine or IED jamming equipment.
 It should have a bulletproof windshield while the observer employs binoculars and an infrared viewer.
 This should be a hybrid Toyota with a large supplemental battery to allow for extended driving on electric power, allowing it to move silently at night or in fog with no engine noise or IR signature.
 The hybrid engine also allows it to escape on electric power if its engine is shot up.

 These will have just a driver and often an observer since it fills the dangerous "on point" role of boldly driving alone ahead of others.
 They hope to see the enemy first, or hope their non-threatening common truck will not be fired upon since an enemy is unsure if it's hostile and not worth wasting an expensive guided missile.
 The truck may have an instant smoke dispensing system to help escape trouble, and perhaps two bumper mounts for claymore mines that can be fired should close-in trouble suddenly appear.

 2. Expendable Truck - This is a basic truck that carries extra supplies for the squad.
 It is driven by the observer who sometimes rides in the point truck.
 This occurs when an enemy is close or where land mines or IEDs are expected.
 In such cases, he drives ahead of the point truck and turns on the expendable truck's remote control.
-Then he rides in the point truck that follows where he drives his truck remotely and slowly with the help of dash cams.
+Then he rides in the point truck that follows from where he drives his truck remotely and slowly with the help of a dash cam.
 If the truck is ambushed or blown up, no one got hurt as the expendable truck proves its value.